rtharayil/certify-me.github.io/pricing.md

 ---
-title: "Our features and pricing"
+title: "Our Verifiable Credential features and pricing"

 description: "Our Credential platform is the most pocket-friendly platform in the global market."

-layout: pricing
+layout: V2LayoutPricing

 sitemap.priority : 0.9
 ---